phu-mai/terraform-k8s-service-account/README.md

 - You can differentiate a service accessing the API and performing actions from users accessing the API.

 Use `ServiceAccounts` whenever you need to grant access to the Kubernetes API to Pods deployed on the cluster.

-## Why is this a Terraform Module and not a Helm Chart?

-This module uses Terraform to manage the `ServiceAccount` resource instead of using Helm to support the use case of setting up Helm.
-When setting up the Helm server, you will want to setup a `Namespace` and `ServiceAccount` for the Helm server to be deployed with.
-This leads to a chicken and egg problem, where the `Namespace` and `ServiceAccount` needs to be created before Helm is available for use.
-As such, we rely on Terraform to set these core resources up.